viralmind-ai/ax-tree-parsers/mac-ax/README.md

-# Mac-AT: MacOS Accessibility Tree Parser
+# Mac-AX: MacOS Accessibility Tree Parser

 The MacOS accessibility parser uses a modified version of [macapptree](https://github.com/MacPaw/macapptree) (found in the `macapptree` directory) to parse the tree.